godsentsalvaloza/Portal-Expo-25/source/post/researches/the-effectiveness-of-vintage-style-restaurant-on-grade-12-senior-high-senior-high-school-students’-satisfaction-at-sti-college-marikina-05-14.md

   students in STI Marikina.
-It examines how elements of the interior design of retro-themed restaurants correlate with several factors, such as ambiance, service quality, and food presentation, and how these factors may affect the perception of students' satisfaction levels.
+It examines how elements of the interior design of retro-themed restaurants correlate with several factors, such as ambiance, service quality, and food presentation, and how these factors may affect the perception of students&#39; satisfaction levels.
 These results contribute to the existing knowledge of how restaurant design influences customer experience and satisfaction, particularly within the context of a younger demographic and a specific aesthetic.
 By using quantitative techniques to examine survey data